Improving Robustness with Adaptive Weight Decay: Implementation

 \section{Implementation}

 In this section, we discuss the details of implementation of adaptive weight decay.
 The method is not really susceptible to the exact implementation details discussed here, however, to be perfectly candid, we include all details here.
-First, let us assume that we desire to implement adaptive weight decay using $DoG=0.016$ as the hyperparameter.
-We know that $ \lambda_{t} = \frac{\| \nabla w_t \| 0.016}{\| \nabla w_t \|}$.
+First, let us assume that we desire to implement adaptive weight decay using ${\lambda_{awd}}=0.016$ as the hyperparameter.
+We know that $ \lambda_{t} = \frac{\| \nabla w_t \| 0.016}{\| w_t \|}$.
 Please note that $\| \nabla w_t \|$ requires knowing the gradients of the loss w.r.t. the network's parameters.
 Meaning that to compute the $\lambda_{t}$ for every step, we have to call a backward pass on the actual parameters of the network.
-After this step, given the fact that we know both $\| \nabla w_t \|$ and $\| \nabla w_t \|$, we can compute $\lambda_{t}$.
-Please note that directly applying $\frac{\lambda_{t}}{2} \| w_t \|_2^2$ will invoke computation of 2nd order derivatives, since $\lambda_t$ is computed using the 1st order derivatives.
-Consequently, to save up computation and avoid 2nd order derivatives, we convert the $\lambda_{t}$ into a non-tensor scalar before plugging its value into the weight decay regularization term.
+After this step, given the fact that we know both $\| w_t \|$ and $\| \nabla w_t \|$, we can compute $\lambda_{t}$.